Remotely collect iLO data via the Redfish API.

 iLO 4 was created prior to the Redfish specification being completed and does not implement the query filters we require to monitor logs.
 If your iLO hosts are affected the extension will detect it and stop trying to collect logs to prevent unneeded overhead and errors.

-License consumption is based on the number of metric data points ingested.
-The following formula will provide approximate annual data points ingested assuming all feature sets are enabled.
-Also note that due to the lower amount of data available in earlier iLO versions usage in iLO 4 will be lower than iLO 5.
-These numbers estimate the 'maximum' usage.
+Due to the lower amount of data available in earlier iLO versions, usage in iLO 4 will be lower than iLO 5.
+These numbers estimate the maximum usage.

 Each iLO Event Log record will be ingested as a log record.